lithell/nepv-nep/README.md

-## From eigenvector nonlinearities to eigenvector nonlinearities
+## From eigenvector nonlinearities to eigenvalue nonlinearities

 Code supporting the numerical experiments and illustrative examples in the article *From eigenvector nonlinearities to eigenvector nonlinearities* (https://arxiv.org/abs/2506.16182).